marcguedon/marcguedon/README.md

 ## Hi there, I'm Marc 👋

-🎉 I am currently a student of robotics and AI.\
+- 🎉 I am currently a student of robotics and AI
-🤖 I enjoy working on personal projects that are often related to the fields of electronics, programming and 3D printing.
+- 🤖 I enjoy working on personal projects that are often related to the fields of electronics, programming and 3D printing

-🔭 I’m currently working on a pointcloud viewer.
+- 🔭 I’m currently working on a pointcloud viewer

 <hr/>